 Prenups, Postnups, and Other Signed Documents

-> If both spouses signed a prenuptial or postnuptial agreement, that agreement will often supersede other rules for division of community property.
+If both spouses signed a prenuptial or postnuptial agreement, that agreement will often supersede other rules for the division of community property.
 It is also possible to change, or “transmute” the nature of an asset from community to separate property, and vice versa.

-> If you and your spouse wish to transmute a community asset to the separate property of one spouse, it is highly recommended that you obtain competent legal counsel before and during the process.
+If you and your spouse wish to transmute a community asset to the separate property of one spouse, it is highly recommended that you obtain competent legal counsel before and during the process.
 There are several legal requirements for transmuting community property to separate property (the courts, however, are more inclined to uphold transmutations of separate property to community property).
 The legal team at MacKay & Martin, LLP, will guide you through the process and prepare an agreement that is likely to be upheld in the event of future litigation.

-> Worried about not getting your fair share?
 Contact Our Los Angeles Asset Division Lawyer

-> Nuptial agreements and post-separation asset division is a complicated and detailed process.
+Nuptial agreements and post-separation asset division is a complicated and detailed process.
 If you are planning to obtain a divorce in Los Angeles County, make your first decision a wise one — reach out to MacKay & Martin, LLP at (310) 622-4403 or schedule a free consultation online now.

 MacKay & Martin, LLP helps clients with their asset division needs throughout California including Los Angeles, Beverly Hills, Brentwood, Calabasas, and Santa Monica.